Tag: leader

 Numbers 17:1—11; 1 Corinthians 12:24–28 (read online ⧉)

-Follow the is not just a game for children.
-It is the of adults.
+Follow the Leader is not just a game for children.
+It is the life of adults.
 Each of us has at least one leader in our lives, and usually more.
 Leaders can take on many roles and places.
 For example, a pastor may be your spiritual leader.
 You might have another person that also provides you spiritual leadership.

 Each leader has a place and a purpose.
 The leaders that overreach or the people who push their leaders to overreach can often sow discord and confusion.